 Engagedly starts at $6/user/month and has a free demo.

 This tool is very intuitive and matter-of-fact in its visualization of objectives and progress.
-Upon a single, simple dashboard, you will see each major objective bundled with associated key results, the current year and quarter, and progress-as-percentage as well as bar graphs.
+On a single, simple dashboard, you will see: each major objective bundled with associated key results, the current year and quarter, and progress-as-percentage as well as bar graphs.

 Simple OKR does not list any app integrations on its website.